intel-analytics/BigDL-2.x/docs/docs/PlatformGuide/AnalyticsZoo-on-Databricks.md

 <img src="../Image/PlatformGuide/spark-config-aws.png" >

-The is an example of config setting.
+See below for an example of Spark config setting needed by Analytics Zoo.
 Here it sets 1 core and 6g memory per executor and driver.
-You may note it requires to set "spark.cores.max" as "--total-executor-cores" is requested to submit a job to spark here.
+Note that "spark.cores.max" needs to be properly set below.

 ```
 spark.shuffle.reduceLocality.enabled false